What is Toxicology?

 We are very pleased by the positive response to our newest video Toxicity Today offering a comic taste of the “sometimes not poisonous and sometimes very poisonous” Botox® and the not-always-as-safe-as-you-think overconsumption of water!

-TEF will continue to add website content that explains fundamental toxicology principles and concepts and addresses current toxicology-related issues to keep our viewers informed about the state-of-the-art of toxicology.
+TEF will continue to add website content that explains fundamental toxicology principles and concepts and addresses current toxicology-related topics to keep our viewers informed about the state-of-the-art of toxicology.